 How is epilepsy diagnosed?

-Epilepsy is a "diagnosis of exclusion"; the diagnosis of epilepsy is made only after all other causes of seizures have been ruled out.
-A thorough medical history and physical examination are performed, followed by diagnostic testing which includes blood and urine tests and radiographs.
-Additional tests such as bile acids, cerebrospinal fluid (CSF) analysis, computed tomography (CT) or magnetic resonance imaging (MRI) may be recommended, depending on results of the initial tests.
+Epilepsy is a diagnosis of exclusion; the diagnosis of epilepsy is made only after all other causes of seizures have been ruled out.
+A thorough medical history and physical examination are performed, followed by diagnostic testing such as blood and urine tests and radiographs (X-rays).
+Additional tests such as bile acids, cerebrospinal fluid (CSF) testing, computed tomography (CT) or magnetic resonance imaging (MRI) may be recommended, depending on the initial test results.

 What is the treatment of epilepsy?